||Images Of Poliomyelitis||

 Rationale for Industrial Poisoning

 The fundamental concept for industrial toxicology is attributed to the pharmacologist Paracelsus, "Toxicity is only a matter of dosage."
 Toxicologists who represent the polluting industries claim there are no toxins, no poisons, that there are only dosages.
-Water and arsenic are the same.
+Water and arsenic are virtually the same.
 That view benefits polluting industries.

 Industrial toxicologists claim toxic compounds are beneficial to life forms that ingest them.
 Below, Hayes and Laws, and other writers, promote that idea with a noble tone.
 They can be deconstructed to an admission that, "Toxicity can increase profits if surreptitiously applied to others."